0leodev/login-oauth-google-TSX/README.md

 ///////////////////////////////

-add .env in the .gitignore to avoid the git track
+make sure that you have .env in the .gitignore to avoid the git track

 ///////////////////////////////